meonkeys/shb/src/book.md

 ### ZFS trim

-Note that if you use SSDs, you may notice your system unexpectedly grinding to a halt once a month as it performs a "trim".
+Note that if you use ZFS with SSDs, you may notice your system unexpectedly grinding to a halt once a month as it performs a "trim".
+Trimming is a process of reclaiming formerly used space on SSDs.
 This is not an issue with HDDs.

 On my desktop (not my server---I use HDDs in that) I see the trim cron job is scheduled for the first Sunday of every month, in `/etc/cron.d/zfsutils-linux`.

-I saw this happen once on my desktop.
-The trim job caused high values in `/proc/pressure/io` and I saw `z_trim_*` kernel threads doing heavy I/O in the process table (hint: use `top` or `htop` to view the process table).
+I will sometimes catch trimming in progress on my desktop.
+The trim job causes high values in `/proc/pressure/io` and I can see `z_trim_*` kernel threads doing heavy I/O in the process table (hint: use `top` or `htop` to view the process table).

 If you run into this issue, give ZFS a couple hours to finish trimming or run `zpool trim --cancel <pool>`, replacing `<pool>` with the name of the pool being trimmed.
 You can get the name of the pool and monitor trim progress with `zpool status -t`.
+You can manually resume trimming when convenient with `zpool trim <pool>` or just wait a month for it to run again on its own.

 Shout out to [askubuntu: Should I turn on zfs-trim on my pools or should I trim on a schedule using systemd timers or cron?](https://askubuntu.com/questions/1200172/should-i-turn-on-zfs-trim-on-my-pools-or-should-i-trim-on-a-schedule-using-syste), too.